Ensuring that your hardware is properly balanced can prevent a PC performance bottleneck and result in an all-around better user experience.

 Most PC games provide extensive graphics options that allow you to customize your experience.
 This often means you can experience newer games with an older or more entry-level GPU, though there may be some performance concessions, as well as an impact on the overall look and feel of the experience.

 If higher resolutions are a priority, a high-end GPU is probably going to be the best fit.
 If 1080p gaming is sufficient, your options open up considerably.

-In order to ensure a balanced build, your CPU, and GPU should be more than just compatible — they should be complementary.
-The latest Intel® Core™ i3 processor is an excellent entry-level CPU, but your system will not be properly balanced if it’s paired with a GeForce* RTX 2080 Ti GPU.
-Likewise, the latest Intel® Core™ i9 gaming processor is a great choice for a powerful gaming CPU, but when paired with a GeForce* GT 1030 GPU, the CPU’s full potential will be unnecessarily limited.
+In order to ensure a balanced build, your CPU and GPU should be more than just compatible — they should be complementary.
+The latest Intel® Core™ i5 processor is an excellent entry-level CPU, but your system will not be properly balanced if it’s paired with a GeForce* RTX 3090 GPU.
+Likewise, the latest Intel® Core™ i9 gaming processor is a great choice for a powerful gaming CPU, but when paired with an entry-level GPU, the CPU’s full potential will be unnecessarily limited.